Science Outreach

 TPCB students are engaged in a wide range of outreach programs to bring the wonder and power of science to underserved communities and to support the next generation of scientists.

-The Tri-Institutional Outreach Committee (TOrC) is led by Ifé Akano (Weill Cornell Pharmacology, David Lab), Ilana Kotliar (TPCB, Sakmar Lab), Alexa Strauss (TPCB, Levitz Lab), and Gianna Stella (TPCB, Marraffini Lab).
+The Tri-Institutional Outreach Committee (TOrC) is led by Leandro Pimental Marcelino (TPCB), Marina Shi (TPCB), Jaina Wollowitz (TPCB), Brittney Bobowski (WCM Pharmacology), Yanira Guerra (WCM BCMB), Mia Haraguchi (RU), and Divya Koyyalagunta (CBM).
 TOrC aims to make science more accessible by spreading awareness about careers in science, inspiring others to follow their passion in STEM, and providing them with resources to help them excel.
 In parallel, we strive to bridge Weill Cornell Medicine, Memorial Sloan Kettering, and The Rockefeller University by connecting members of the Tri-I with a common passion for outreach and mentorship.

-In 2020, TOrC student leaders founded the Tri-I Mentorship Initiative (TIMI) to empower those interested in applying to graduate programs through one-on-one mentoring.
+In 2020, TOrC student leaders (Ifé Akano, Gianna Stella, Ilana Kotliar, Maria Sirenko, and Alexa Strauss) founded the Tri-I Mentorship Initiative (TIMI) to empower those interested in applying to graduate programs through one-on-one mentoring.
 Current Tri-I graduate students are paired with undergraduates or recent graduates who are applying to biomedical PhD programs.
 Mentors receive training and dispatch their own experiences with the application process to help mentees select schools to apply to, craft their personal statements, and improve their interviewing skills.
-This year, TIMI matched 79 mentor-mentee pairs and included participants from across the U.S. and 13 countries around the world.
-Over 65% of TIMI mentees self-identified as an underrepresented minority and/or qualify as disadvantaged by the NIH.
-TIMI aimes to arm its mentees with the tools necessary to be successful PhD applicants.
-The program has been highly effective, with 96% of U.S. students receiving at least one admission offer in 2023.
+For the 2023-24 application cycle, TIMI matched 88 mentor-mentee pairs and included mentees from across the U.S. and 13 countries around the world, as well as mentors from every PhD program on the three campuses.
+Over 63% of TIMI mentees self-identified as an underrepresented minority and/or qualify as disadvantaged by the NIH.
+TIMI aims to arm its mentees with the tools necessary to be successful PhD applicants.
+The program has been highly effective, with 90% of mentees receiving at least one interview and 87% receiving at least one offer this year.

 TPCB students have also taken on leadership roles in the High School Catalyst Program, a partnership between the Weill Cornell Graduate School and MSK Postdoctoral Association.
 The program offers hands-on biomedical research experience to New York high school students from underrepresented and underserved backgrounds.
 This rigorous 7-week program pairs mentees with mentors who are current graduate students, and includes an extensive program of seminars, workshops, journal clubs, and discussions, culminating in an NSF-style research proposal.
 The current Co-Presidents are Clare Cahir (TPCB, Marraffini Lab) and Victoria Rasmussen (TPCB, Sakmar Lab), and TPCB students Gabriella Chua, Noah Yardeny, and Charles Warren also participate on the leadership team.